Los Angeles Conspiracy Defense Lawyer

 California Penal Code Section 182 specifies illegal conspiracies, including:

-- Conspiracy to commit any crime - refers to any California misdemeanor or felony - - -does not apply to federal crimes
+- Conspiracy to commit any crime - refers to a state misdemeanor or felony

 - Conspiracy to falsely move any suit, proceeding, or action